Luol Deng: 2012–13 season: Second All-Star season

 Deng was selected as a reserve for the 2013 NBA All-Star Game, along with Joakim Noah.
 During the 2012–13 season, he averaged a team-high 16.5 points, 6.3 rebounds, and a career-high 3 assists per game.
 His free throw percentage of .816 was also a career high.
 He again led the league in minutes per game with (38.7).
 Even without Derrick Rose, who was out for the whole year due to an ACL injury, the Bulls still tallied a 45–37 record, finishing fifth in the Eastern Conference and second in the Central Division.

 The Bulls met the Brooklyn Nets in the first round of the 2013 playoffs, and defeated the Nets in seven games.
-They then met the Miami Heat in the conference semifinals.
+They then met the Miami Heat in the conference semi-finals.
 The Heat defeated the Bulls in five games.
 The Heat went on to win the 2013 NBA Finals.
 During the 2013 playoffs, Deng averaged 13.8 points, 7.6 rebounds, and 3.8 assists in 44.8 minutes per game.